TheRaytracers/freecad-povray-render/doc/Realistic.md

 ## Lightning

 Let's do the next step in realistic rendering.
 By defining a better lightning you can give the image an atmosphere.
 We introduced the light objects to do this easily.
 Until now, the only light source in the scene is the FreeCAD light at the same position as the camera.
 You see, that we defined two lights for you in the model already: one spot light and one point light.
-Make the spot light visible and render again (don't uncheck the "Export FreeCAD light option").
+Make the spot light visible and render again (don't disable the "Export FreeCAD light option").
 You should get an image like that:

 ![Spot Light](Examples/Chess/SpotLight/SpotLight%20(1).png "The chess model a spot light pointing a the white king")

 Like you see, we defined a spot light that points at the white king.
-To make the rest of the scene darker to set the focus even more on the king, make the point light visible and uncheck the option for exporting the FreeCAD light.
+To make the rest of the scene darker to set the focus even more on the king, make the point light visible and disable the option for exporting the FreeCAD light.

 ![New Global Light](Examples/Chess/PointLight/PointLight%20(1).png "The chess model with a new global light")